DanMenCas/DCI-VITON/README.md

-The warping process is a geometric alignment that use a multi-scale flow prediction, the structure is main based in the paper "High-Resolution Virtual Try-On with Misalignment and Occlusion-Handled Conditions" **https://arxiv.org/pdf/2206.14180.**
+The warping process is a geometric alignment that use a multi-scale flow prediction, there are two inputs mainly is one for the cloth and the other for the body, the first is a concatenation of cloth and cloth mask, and the second one is the densepose and the body segmentation, the structure is main based in the paper "High-Resolution Virtual Try-On with Misalignment and Occlusion-Handled Conditions" **https://arxiv.org/pdf/2206.14180.**